 009 Distributor - The 009 distributor can be used as a primary or secondary ignition system.
 When the cap is replaced with our 90 degree distributor cap it makes a lower height/attractive installation.
 The 009 can be upgraded to electronic ignition if needed.

 Oil Pump Secondary Ignition This ignition system replaces the oil pump cover plate.
 The bottom driven gear of the pump is modified and a shaft engages the gear.
 This system uses the same components as our low height system.

-The low height secondary, oil pump secondary and Compu-Fire ignition systems all feature dual redundant coil packs and can fire spark plug gaps up to .042" if required.
+The low height secondary and oil pump secondary ignition systems feature dual redundant coil packs and can fire spark plug gaps up to .042" if required.

-Take a look at our product catalog and web site.
+Take a look at our web site.
 You will quickly see that we offer the widest range of products for VW sport aircraft engine conversions - period!
-We can, and do custom build engines to fit different airframes.
-By custom tailoring the engine to the airframe, the aircraft will meet or in many cases exceed the performance specifications listed by the manufacturer.
+We can help you to custom tailor your engine to the airframe, the aircraft will meet or in many cases exceed the performance specifications listed by the manufacturer.
 If the builder prefers, they can also order from us just the parts they desire to build the "prefect" engine.

 |Home Shopping Cart VW Info Easy Eagle I Bi-Plane|

 |Great Plains Aviation Supply LLC|